 You want those files?
 Access 2017 GPS files, maps, big-ass maps and course descriptions HERE.

-- Stage 7 is also on Friday, and as customary, its new location is TBD, but we did hire a DJ, so bring your drinkin’ hat, dancin’ shoes, some personal sanitizer and your stunt liver.
+- Stage 7 is also on Friday.
+Bring your drinkin’ hat, your dancin’ shoes, some personal sanitizer and your stunt liver.

 Please click on the links at the bottom of the page for maps, route descriptions and alternate routes for those looking to avoid the day’s stage.